Shopify/shopify_app/QUICKSTART.md

 rails generate shopify_app -api_key=a366cbafaccebd2f615aebdfc932fa1c -secret=8750306a895b3dbc7f4136c2ae2ea293 -redirect_uri=https://<name>.herokuapp.com/auth/shopify/callback
 git add .
 git commit -m 'generated shopify app'
+```

-If you forget to set your keys or redirect uri above you will find them in the shopify_app initializer at: /config/initializers/.
+If you forget to set your keys or redirect uri above you will find them in the shopify_app initializer at: `/config/initializers/.`
 In light of this section we recommend adding a gem or utilizing ENV variables to handle your keys.
-```
+* Handle your keys before releasing your app!

 6. Deploy
 ---------